What Is Lactose Intolerance?

 There are four major dietary carbohydrates: lactose, fructose, sucrose, and starch.
 Lactose is the sugar found in breast milk.
 An enzyme called lactase, which is found in the lining of the small intestinal wall, is responsible for breaking down lactose into its smaller subunits (glucose and galactose) for absorption through the intestinal wall into the blood vessels.
 Lactase deficiency leads to improper digestion of lactose, which is a condition called lactose intolerance.
 The undigested lactose travels down from the small intestine into the colon, dragging with it massive amounts of water through a process called osmosis, which could lead to watery diarrhea.
 The undigested lactose finally gets metabolized by the bacteria in the colon, resulting in fermentation, which produces a copious amount of gas such as hydrogen gas, carbon dioxide gas, and the foul-smelling methane gas.
 The graphic below shows this pathway.

 Why Are People Lactose Intolerant?

 Lactase activity decreases precipitously after age five and leads to lactose intolerance.
 This naturally occurs amongst most populations, because the mammalian body is designed to wean off its mother’s milk and sustain itself on food as an adult.
-The majority of those who are not lactose intolerant (called lactase persistent) are typically of Northern European descent—a culture that domesticated and milked cattle up to 8,000 years ago.
-Lactose intolerance could also occur after intestinal infections or inflammatory conditions such as rotavirus infection, Crohn’s disease, celiac disease, radiation therapy, a giardia infection, and other medical issues.
+The majority of those who are not lactose intolerant (called lactase persistent) are typical of Northern European descent—a culture that domesticated and milked cattle up to 8,000 years ago.
+It could also occur after intestinal infections or inflammatory conditions such as rotavirus infection, Crohn’s disease, celiac disease, radiation therapy, a giardia infection, and other medical issues.

 Symptoms of Lactose Intolerance